influxdata/kapacitor/README.md

 To keep the type system simple we could treat everything as a vector and scalars are just vectors of length 1.
 But we can't really talk about the type system right now until we get earlier things more solidified.

+## What can you do with the DSL?

+* Window data.
+Windowing can be done by time or by number of data points.
+* Calculate various mathematical and statistical properties on data.
+    The list of aggregation functions currently supported by InfluxQL is probably a good place to start.
+* Write various boolean expression and trigger logic on their values
+* Emit data into a new stream.
+* Emit data into an InfluxDB database.
+* Trigger a notification.

 # Questions